 - Give your time and talent back to the community through your painting, electrical, carpentry and other skills…and gain greater exposure for your organization.

-- Donate supplies such as construction materials, equipment, appliances and more to help us keep expenses in check.
+- Donate supplies such as construction materials, equipment, and more to help us keep expenses in check.

 - Partner with us to increase the awareness of the services we offer, giving those in your organization a stronger sense of community and a spirit of volunteerism.